West Overton is closed for walk in tours until Spring 2020.

-CLOSED: New Year’s Day, Martin Luther King Jr. Birthday, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving day, and Christmas day.
+CLOSED: New Year’s Day, Martin Luther King Jr. Day, President’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving day, and Christmas day.

 Adult $8; senior and military $7; student $5

-Group with more than 10 visitors $6 each; appointments required.
+Group with more than 10 visitors $6 each; advanced reservations required.

 Touring West Overton Village & Museum

-Step into the Distillery Museum, built in 1859, in which Old Farm Pure Rye Whiskey was once produced.
+Step into the Distillery Museum, built in 1859, in which Old Farm Pure Rye Whiskey was once produced to take in our World War II Homefront Exhibit!

 Visit the historic Abraham Overholt Homestead, built in 1838, and step into the very rooms where Abraham and Mariah Overholt lived their lives; you will see the accounting desk used by Abraham along with the preservation efforts made by Helen Clay Frick, daughter of Industrialist Henry Clay Frick, upon her purchase of the site in 1922.